 Mercado Livre is kind of like a Brazilian Amazon.
 There are a bunch of sellers and thousands of products available.
 Again, you’ll need a delivery address.

-Clothes aren’t cheap, but if you are need of something basic try Renner and for men Reserva.
+Clothes aren’t cheap, but if you are need of something basic try Renner and for men Herring.
 Actually, on the clothes front international brands H&M and Forever 21 are affordable.
 Find them in malls in the large cities.

 8. Leave Rio!
 Try the Northeast and Minas Gerais

 Everyone says it, but the Brazilian off-the-beaten track is barely trodden by foreigners.
 Why?
 International tourists almost exclusively stay in Rio, Iguaçu, Ceará and São Paulo, due to language and transportation constraints.
 There is so much more to see.
-Due to a lack of international influx, prices outside these 4 hubs are pegged to the Brazilian Real salaries.
+Due to a lack of international influx, prices outside these 4 hubs are pegged to Brazilian Real salaries.
 A bargain.
 Get a meal for two with abundant cocktails for under $50 in Minas Gerais.

 9. Drink Cachaça